 Steve tiptoes in the dark hallway toward Professor Randall's office and lets himself in with the key Keith gave him.
 He shines a little flashlight around the office and immediately spots the baseball...but as soon as he grabs it, a security guard bursts into the office and catches him in the act.
 He barks at Steve to "Spread 'em.
 Now!"
 Spread 'em?!
 LOL.
 Is there a full body cavity search in store for Steve?
 Steve's eyes widen and he looks panicked.

 San Francisco.
 Emily is wearing her stupid beret again, and she's finally ready to jet off to France.
-Brandon's glumly sitting on the hood of his car, and she starts babbling to him about making him promise to be faithful to himself...if not to her.
-It's probably good that she has such low expectations of him, considering his serious hook-up with Kelly at the end of Season 4.
+Brandon is glumly sitting on the hood of his car, and she starts babbling to him about making him promise to be faithful to himself...if not to her.
+It's probably good that she has such low expectations of him, considering his hook-up with Kelly at the end of Season 4.
 The two exchange their final round of I love yous just as the cab arrives.
-They kiss for the kajillionth time this episode, and she walks over to the cab and climbs inside.
+They kiss again, and she walks over to the cab and climbs inside.
 Brandon pretends to look sad as he watches her drive off...then climbs into his Mustang and hits the road.